MatthewRiding/pogo-test/README.md

 # pogo-test

 # Hello, Dr Sumana!
-The secret word is 'lobster'! :)
+The secret word has been changed to 'parrotfish'.